 Registering your bicycle will not prevent your bicycle from being stolen, but it may make it more difficult to sell and easier to recover if it is stolen.
-There are many options for registering your bicycle.
-Below are several options:
+Below are several registration options:

 - Bike Index – Bike Index is a free online service that allows you to store and update important identifying information about your bike.

 - National Bike Registry – The National Bike Registry is a paid service that allows you to register your bike and receive a tamper-resistant label to put on your bicycle.